Randal Williams

-Randal Ellison Williams (born May 21, 1978) is a former American football wide receiver in the National Football League (NFL) for the Jacksonville Jaguars, Dallas Cowboys and Oakland Raiders.
+Randal Ellison Williams (born May 21, 1978) is an American former professional football wide receiver in the National Football League (NFL) for the Jacksonville Jaguars, Dallas Cowboys and Oakland Raiders.
 He played college football at the University of New Hampshire.

-Early years
+Early life

 Williams attended Deerfield Academy, where he played wide receiver and defensive end in football.

 He also practiced track, running in the 100 metres, 200 metres and 4 × 100 metres relay.
 He earned a silver medal in the 100-meters at the New England Prep School Championships and tied the school record.

 College career

 Williams accepted a football scholarship from the University of New Hampshire.
 As a junior, he saw playing time as a running back and defensive end.
 He played in 11 games, posting 10 receptions for 149 yards (14.9-yard average), 3 receiving touchdowns, 4 carries for 26 yards and one tackle.

 As a senior, he played in 7 games, finishing with 10 receptions for 258 yards (25.8-yard average), 4 receiving touchdowns, 47 carries for 163 yards, 3 rushing touchdowns and returned 8 punts for 146 yards (18.3-yard average).